artkeller/ESP32C3LEDManager/README.md

 Das Pinout des Boards ist entscheidend für die korrekte Verdrahtung:
 ![ESP32-C3 SuperMini Plus Pinout](images/board_pinout.png "Das Pinout-Diagramm des ESP32-C3 SuperMini Plus")

+### Important Note: GPIO8 and I2C (SDA)
+While the ESP32-C3 features a flexible GPIO matrix that theoretically allows I2C (SDA/SCL) signals to be routed to almost any GPIO pin ,

+using GPIO8 for I2C SDA on this specific board is strongly discouraged.

+Given that GPIO8 is already shared by both the onboard blue LED and the onboard NeoPixel, attempting to use it simultaneously for I2C communication will inevitably lead to severe conflicts, unreliable operation, and unpredictable behavior for all connected components.
+The RMT peripheral (used by NeoPixel) and the LEDC peripheral (used by the blue LED's PWM) both demand precise control over GPIO8, making it unsuitable for a third, concurrent peripheral like I2C.

+For I2C peripherals, please choose other available GPIO pins on the board.
+Default I2C pins for ESP32 in Arduino IDE are often GPIO21 (SDA) and GPIO22 (SCL), but other pins like GPIO4 (SDA) and GPIO5 (SCL) are also common on ESP32-C3 boards.
+The ESP32's GPIO matrix allows you to define I2C pins in your code using Wire.begin(SDA_PIN, SCL_PIN);.

 ---